raymondlee00/blog/README.md

 ## Installation
-- Clone and change directory into this repo
+- `pip3 install flask sqlite3`
+- `git clone git@github.com:aolteanu00/blog.git`
+    - You can also download the repo in your preference
-- Run `python3 app.py`
+- `python3 app.py`
 - Open your preferred browser and go to `localhost:5000`
     - You can also port forward this however you wish
 - Register and login

+## Dependencies
+- Flask
+- SQLite3